 Why Real Estate Investors Struggle to Create Real Wealth

-I want to share with you stories of 2 men I met with last year who both wanted to start investing in commercial real estate.
+I want to share with you stories of 2 men I met with last year who both wanted to start investing and create wealth investing in real estate,

 What’s interesting, is that both men were successful doctors.
 Both were very busy.
 Both married with kids.

 Both wanted to create passive income that could one day replace their active income – so they’d be able to stop working if they wanted.